 Permaculture is a positive response to the environmental and social challenges of our time.

 Permaculture is an approach to design that is firmly grounded in Ecology.
-It was developed to help us meet our need for air, water, food, fuel, comfort and community, while regenerating the earth’s life support systems.
-It is built on an understanding that it is not enough to simply reduce the harm we are doing to the ecosystems we live in - we need to actively rebuilt ecological integrity into all aspects of human life.
+It was developed to help us meet our need for air, water, food, fuel, comfort, and community while regenerating the earth’s life support systems.
+It is built on an understanding that it is not enough to simply reduce the harm we are doing to the ecosystems we live in - we need to actively rebuild ecological integrity into all aspects of human life.

 Permaculture is built on ecology, and ecology is all about relationships.

 The most fundamental task of permaculture design is to optimise relationships between organisms (including humans) and between organisms and their environment.
 It is the antithesis of reductionism because it recognises that every element in a system exists only as a part of the whole.
 This focus on building beneficial relations, through co-location and through a deep understanding of the functions of different elements, is a defining feature of permaculture design.

 Permaculture attempts to integrate nature's wisdom, indigenous and traditional knowledge, and science.

 It is hardly surprising that permaculture has taken off around the world.
 We are after all a product and part of nature ourselves, indigenous to the planet, and we all have a connection with the forces of nature around us.
 This is true whether we live in a city or at the edge of a pristine lake – we all breathe from the same atmosphere, drink water from the same hydrological cycle and eat crystallised energy from the same sun.
 Grounded in this reality we can all recognise the beauty, elegance and inherent “rightness” of the natural systems that Permaculture practitioners take as the best model for building sustainable, resilient and regenerative systems.

 Permaculture is infinitely more than an approach to gardening.